Junior idol

 Junior idols have been seen as controversial due to their age, marketing demographic, and involvement in gravure modeling.
-In Japan, junior idols stand on legally ambiguous ground.
-Since the revision of Japanese child pornography laws in 2004 and 2014, many distributors of junior idol content have closed or were removed from markets.
+Even though regulations have been tightened, the entertainment activities of junior idols under the age of 18, who are legally minors, are still in a situation of ambiguity as to what constitutes freedom of expression and what constitutes illegal obscene expression, in other words, the interpretation of the Child Pornography Prohibition Act.
+In 2014, the Child Pornography Prohibition Act was amended to also prohibit the possession of child pornography by adding the condition of "an image in which sexual parts are emphasized" to the definition of child pornography.
+This increased the likelihood that images of minors wearing swimsuits and other clothing would meet the definition of child pornography, and some businesses selling images of junior idols have withdrawn from the market.

 Definition

-Junior idols consist of entertainers 15 years or under, marketed to have a parasocial relationship with fans who support them by buying merchandise.
+Junior idols are entertainers under the age of 18 or 16 who exist in a parasocial relationship with fans who support them by purchasing merchandise.
 Junior idols are often marketed through solo DVDs or photo books.
 The majority of junior idols belong to specialized talent agencies, some of which offer acting and voice training and are geared towards the production of television commercials, photobooks, and related materials.
 Though sources indicate revenue is relatively low for photographic models, a number of idols (and their parents) see this activity as a gateway to more mainstream media roles.
 In 2011, junior idols were paid up to ¥200,000 per photos shoot.

 History

 The trend of junior idols dates back to the mid-1990s, a period marked by significant increase in the number of child models and works involving individuals in that age range.
 The term chidol, a neologism of the words "child" and "idol", was coined by columnist Akio Nakamori to describe this new phenomena.
-Eventually, this term fell out of use and was replaced by "Junior Idol".
+Eventually, this term fell out of use and was replaced by "junior idol".
 Compared to chidol, the term "junior idol" plays down the association with age and lends some credibility to the industry associating it with the legitimate mainstream idol culture in Japan.